Basic SMS Marketing Knowledge

-A "shortcode" is a 5 or 6 digit phone number specifically made for commercial use and mass mobile communications.
-They are regulated and held to a much higher standard than "longcodes" which are normal, 10 digit phone numbers.
+A "short code" is a 5 or 6 digit phone number specifically made for commercial use and mass text messaging.
 These numbers are shorter so they're easy to remember and type.
 All SMS marketing programs must use shortcodes to prevent legal implications to both the service provider and the business sending the text.
 SlickText.com's main shortcode is 31996.

 What is an Auto-Reply?